c99zealot/chippy/README.md

 - Install SDL2 (https://www.libsdl.org/download-2.0.php)
 - Run `make` in the root directory of the project

+## Installation
+- Run `sudo make install` in the root directory of the project

 ## Usage
 ### Loading a game
 `./chippy <path to chip8 rom>`